NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 ### Change Management

-You need to be aware of how change affects a system so that you can plan procatively around it.
+You need to be aware of how change affects a system so that you can plan provocatively around it.
 Monitoring allows you to detect any changes to your environment and react.
 In traditional systems, change control is done manually and are carefully co-ordinated with auditing.

 With AWS things are a lot easier, you can use CloudWatch to monitor your environment and services such as autoscaling to automate change in response on your production environment